ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/basic/aggr_factory.md

 ## AggregateFlatten {#aggregateflatten}

-Adapts a factory for [aggregation functions](../../aggregation.md), for example, obtained using the [AggregationFactory](#aggregationfactory) function in a way that allows aggregation of list input elements.
-This operation is similar to [FLATTEN LIST BY](../../../syntax/flatten.md): Each list element is aggregated.
+Adapts a factory for [aggregation functions](../../aggregation.md), for example, obtained using the [AggregationFactory](#aggregationfactory) function in a way that allows aggregation of list input items.
+This operation is similar to [FLATTEN LIST BY](../../../syntax/flatten.md): Each list item is aggregated.

 Arguments: